KrupalWarale/SmartAgriculture-Smart-Plant-Monitoring-and-Disease-Detection-System/README.md

-# SmartAgriculture: Smart Plant Monitoring and Disease Detection System
+# Leaf: Agricultural Analysis Suite

-This project, named "Leaf", integrates functionalities for smart plant monitoring, automated irrigation, and precise leaf disease detection.
-It leverages machine learning models and sensor data to provide a comprehensive solution for plant care and health management.
+"Leaf" is a comprehensive web application designed to assist in agricultural decision-making, offering tools for plant disease detection, optimal seed planting guidance, and sensor data monitoring.

 ## Features

-*   **Automated Plant Monitoring & Irrigation:** This system continuously monitors environmental conditions and soil moisture using simulated sensor data (from `plant_data.json` updated by `plant_monitor.py`).
-It automates watering based on predefined thresholds, ensuring optimal plant hydration.
-The core logic for this automated irrigation, including sensor interaction and control mechanisms, is inspired by and can be further explored in its dedicated repository.
+*   **Precise Leaf Disease Detection:** This feature allows users to upload images of plant leaves, which are then analyzed by a pre-trained **MobileNetV2** deep learning model to accurately identify various plant diseases.
+It provides quick, actionable insights into plant health.
-*   **Precise Leaf Disease Detection:** Utilizing an advanced, pre-trained MobileNetV2 model (specifically `linkanjarad/mobilenet_v2_1.0_224-plant-disease-identification` from Hugging Face), this feature accurately identifies various plant diseases from uploaded leaf images.
-It provides not just the disease name but also a confidence score, empowering farmers and plant enthusiasts with a powerful diagnostic tool.
-The extensive research and model training behind this can be found in its original project.
+*   **Optimal Seed Planting Guidance:** This module provides data-driven recommendations for ideal seed size, sowing depth, and plant spacing.
+It leverages machine learning models that consider multiple agricultural parameters such as selected crop type, geographical region, current season, prevalent soil type, ambient temperature, soil moisture levels, and soil pH.
-*   **Seed Size Prediction & Sowing Guidance:** This module is critical for optimal planting.
-It uses machine learning models loaded from `agricultural_models.pkl` to predict ideal seed size, sowing depth, and spacing based on various agricultural parameters like crop name, region, season, soil type, temperature, moisture, and soil pH.
-The `unique_values.pkl` file supplies the necessary dropdown options for these parameters.
-For a deep dive into the predictive models and their development, refer to the specific repository focused on seed analysis.
+*   **Real-time Weather Integration:** The application dynamically fetches current temperature, wind speed, and other atmospheric conditions based on the user's geographical location using the **Open-Meteo API**.
+This integration provides crucial environmental context for agricultural predictions, with no API key required for basic usage.
-*   **Weather Integration:** The application includes a proxy API (`/api/weather-proxy`) that fetches current weather data (temperature, wind speed, weather code) from the Open-Meteo API based on geographical coordinates, providing valuable environmental context.
+*   **Flexible Sensor Data Input:** Users can opt to integrate with external hardware sensors (e.g., ESP32, Arduino-based devices) to automatically populate environmental parameters like temperature, humidity, and soil moisture.
+The system supports direct fetching from a user-configured sensor URL or falls back to using included mock sensor data (`plant_data.json` updated by `plant_monitor.py`) for demonstration and testing purposes.
+Detailed setup instructions for ESP32 integration are available within the application via the "Sensor Setup Docs" page.
-*   **User-Friendly Interface:** The entire system is accessible via a Flask-based web application.
-It features a modern, responsive UI built with HTML and CSS, designed for intuitive interaction and clear visualization of data and prediction results.
+*   **User-Friendly Interface:** The entire system is presented through a modern, responsive web interface built with **Flask**, **HTML**, **CSS**, and **JavaScript**.
+It is designed for intuitive interaction, allowing for easy data input, clear visualization of predictions, and practical growing tips.

 ## Setup

-To get started with the "Leaf" project, follow these steps:
+To set up and run the Leaf application, follow these steps:

 1.  **Clone the repository:**